goomatyi/winjs/README.md

 ```

 > **Note:** You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to install Grunt globally.

-# Tests status
-Refer to http://winjs.azurewebsites.net/#status for the current status of the unit tests and the list of known issues.

 # Try WinJS
 Check out our online playground at http://winjs.azurewebsites.net/